 There is no "better" time to raft for better rapids as the Glenn Canyon dam is constantly releasing the flow of water year round so the rapids are not roaring only during spring run off as in other rivers.
 Some rapids react more aggressively in slower lower water while others do the opposite.
 Along the entire stretch of the Colorado, our outfitter partners can take you and your family for a ride of a lifetime.

 You will not have to navigate these rapids as your experienced guides will be doing so.
 The only exception is in a paddle raft where you will be digging into the water while being commanded by your river guide at the rear of the raft.
 In every other raft type, you'll need to hang on and enjoy the ride!

 This class of rafting simply means you will have a very relaxed ride flowing along with the river?s current.
 There are occasional small waves and very few obstacles and river features that you should be concerned about.
 Fast moving water with riffles and small waves.
 Few obstructions, all obvious and easily missed with little training.
 Risk to swimmers is slight; self-rescue is easy.

 There are plenty of narrow passages, long and quite difficult rapids, and very turbulent water in a Classes 7-8.
 This for the advanced rafting enthusiast as it requires precision maneuvering.

+The ultimate in navigable river systems, the Class 10 is where many professionals and daredevils will go for an optimum adrenaline rush.
 There are plenty of gushing rapids, spinning and twisting water features, and obstacles the size of a house.
 The Gore and Tunnel rapids in the Colorado River are just 2 examples of Class 10's and in Grand Canyon depending on the water level Chrystal rapid and Lava Falls.